intona/json-parser/README.md

 -------------

 - Small, unintrusive, and complete.
 - Returns an easy to use AST.
+(But a pull API is also available.)
 - No malloc(), works on a provided preallocated chunk of memory.
 - Constant C stack usage: no recursion, no alloca, no VLAs.
 - Suitable for embedded use.
+Targets system with medium resources: no malloc, bounded stack, but not extremely resource constrained.
-(You may need to provide implementations for some standard functions, see below.)
+  You may need to provide implementations for some standard functions, see below.
 - Optional malloc() support for complex uses (including non-embedded).
 - C11 (test.c and json_helpers_malloc.c also need strdup/strndup).